vllm-project/llm-compressor/examples/quantization_w4a16/README.md

 With the dataset ready, we will now apply quantization.

 We first select the quantization algorithm.

-In our case, we will apply the default recipe for `fp8` (which uses static-per-tensor weights and static-per-tensor activations) to all linear layers.
+In our case, we will apply the default GPTQ recipe for `int4` (which uses static group size 128 scales) to all linear layers.
 > See the `Recipes` documentation for more information on making complex recipes

 ```python